ManuSquall/visualstudio-docs.fr-fr/docs/sharepoint/how-to-add-a-property-to-a-custom-sharepoint-project-item-type.md

 ---
-title: "How to: Add a Property to a Custom SharePoint Project Item Type | Microsoft Docs" ms.custom: "" ms.date: "02/02/2017" ms.prod: "visual-studio-dev14"
+title: "How to: Add a Property to a Custom SharePoint Project Item Type" ms.custom: "" ms.date: "02/02/2017" ms.prod: "visual-studio-dev14"